AwesomeGitHubRepos/cerbo/blang/bcode/README.md

 * my involvement with `neoleo`, a spreadsheet that I forked from `oleo`, which is GNU's spreadsheet program that has not been updated for many years.
 Part of the program parses user formulae, compiles and decompiles them into byte-codes as required.
 Lex and yacc are used. `Oleo` was originally written in C, and I was interested in converting it to C++.
 The workings of the compiler and parser were, and to some extent still are, a bit of a mystery to me.
 I figured that there must be a better way to do it.
 * my involvement with [`ultimc`](https://github.com/blippy/ultimc). `Ultimc` is a project that I created to work in conjunction with [Ultibo](https://ultibo.org/), a unikernel for the RPi (Raspberry Pi).
 I figured that it would be nice to have a scripting environment for the unikernel, and set about creating `Glute` ("gluing utility", although I like the name because it was vaguely rude).
 Although it currently "works", it can only deal with commands.
 You cannot perform branching, or define functions.
 * I was inspired by Jack Crenshaw PhD's series of articles, [Let's build a compiler](https://compilers.iecc.com/crenshaw/) to try my own take on the subject.
 Jack creates a compiler that spits out Motorola assembly.
 The assembly can then be compiled into an executable, assuming that you have access to the Motorola chipset
 * J.P.
 Bennett's book "Introduction to compiling techniques - a first course using ANSI C, LEX and YACC" was of interest to me.
 I bought the book in 1996.
 I never made my way through all of it, although I occasionally dipped in, latterly more than formerly.
 I am glad I bought the book, as it is a pleasant introduction to compiling techniques.
+His sources can be downloaded [here](http://www.jeremybennett.com/publications/download.html).
+I have also created a [github repo](https://github.com/blippy/bennett) for his code.

 Bennett's work adopts the typical approach to writing a compiler:
 1. define a lexer using lex.
 He discusses ad hoc lexing techniques, where you basically roll-your-own lexer